d33bs/set-website/_posts/2023-02-13-Branch-Review-and-Learn.md

        commit id: "...."
 </pre>

-_An example git diagram showing the main branch after the learner branch has been merged (and removed)._
+_An example git diagram showing the main branch after the assignment branch has been merged (and removed)._
 {:.center}

-Changes may be made within the `learner` branch until the work is in a state where the authors and reviewers are satisfied.
+Changes may be made within the `assignment` branch until the work is in a state where the authors and reviewers are satisfied.
 At this point, the branch changes may be [merged](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/incorporating-changes-from-a-pull-request/merging-a-pull-request) into `main`.
 Approvals are sometimes provided informally (for ex., with a comment: "LGTM (looks good to me)!") or explicitly (for ex., [approvals within Github](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/reviewing-changes-in-pull-requests/approving-a-pull-request-with-required-reviews)) to indicate or enable branch merge readiness .
 After the merge, changes may continue to be made in a similar way (perhaps accounting for concurrently branched work elsewhere).
 Generally, a merged branch may be removed afterwards to help maintain an organized working environment (see [Github PR branch removal](https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/managing-branches-in-your-repository/deleting-and-restoring-branches-in-a-pull-request)).

 > Github provides special tools for merging:
 >